Oysteinvikane/home-credit-default-risk/README.md

 ```
 Check that homeCreditDefaultRisk.ipynb runs

-This was a project we had during DAT158 course @HVL
+This was a project we had during DAT158 course @HVL,
 Colab between me, Fredrik Mørk and Kristoffer Perminow.